 As a manufacturer and distributor of consumer products, we are subject to government regulation in the United States and other countries, including, without limitation, the Consumer Products Safety Act, which empowers the CPSC to exclude from the market products that are found to be unsafe or hazardous.
 Under certain circumstances, the CPSC could require us to repurchase or recall one or more of our products and/or subject us to financial penalties.
 For example, as disclosed in Item 3.
-"Legal Proceedings," Black Diamond Equipment, Ltd. ("BDEL") was notified by the CPSC that the agency staff believes we failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of BDEL's avalanche transceivers either switching unexpectedly out of "send" mode and/or out of "search" mode, that we made material misrepresentations in reports to the CPSC, and that the agency staff has recommended that the CPSC impose substantial civil monetary penalties on us.
-Additionally, laws regulations may be adopted in the future.
+"Legal Proceedings," BDEL was notified by the CPSC that the agency staff believes we failed to timely meet our statutory reporting obligations under the Consumer Product Safety Act with respect to certain models of avalanche transmitters distributed by BDEL either switching unexpectedly out of "seard" mode and/or out of "search" mode, that we made material misrepresentations in reports to the CPSC, and that the agency staff has recommended that the CPSC impose substantial civil monetary penalties on us.
+Furthermore, as disclosed in Item 3.
+"Legal Proceedings," the U.S. Department of Justice has commenced an investigation relating to the CPSC investigation and we received grand jury subpoenas for documents relating to, among other things, certain avalanche transmitters distributed by BDEL.
+Additionally, laws regulating certain consumer products exist in some cities and states, as well as in other countries in which we sell our products, and more restrictive laws and regulations may be adopted in the future.
 Any such recalls or repurchases of our products and/or imposition of financial penalties on us could be costly to us and could damage our business and reputation as well as have a material adverse effect on the Company's liquidity, stock price, consolidated financial position, results of operations and/or cash flows.
 If we are required to remove, or if we voluntarily remove, our products from the market, our reputation could be tarnished and we might have large quantities of finished products that we are unable to sell.

-We spend substantial resources ensuring compliance with governmental and other applicable standards.
+We spend substantial resources seeking to ensure compliance with governmental and other applicable standards.
 However, compliance with these standards does not necessarily prevent individual or class action lawsuits, which can entail significant cost and risk.
 We do not maintain insurance against many types of claims involving alleged defects in our products that do not involve personal injury or property damage.
 As a result, these types of claims could have a material adverse effect on our business, results of operations, and financial condition.